eoma/dakEventsPlugin/README.md

 and so forth.
 Have a look at [config/routing.yml](https://github.com/eoma/dakEventsPlugin/tree/master/config/routing.yml)

-See [backend](#project-backend) for how to enable these modules.

 Add each of these to the enabled_modules for the all environment in the frontend application's settings.yml

       #Enabled modules
       enabled_modules:
-      - dakEventAdmin
+      - dakEvent
-      - dakFestivalAdmin
+      - dakFestival
-      - dakArrangerAdmin
+      - dakArranger
-      - dakCategoryAdmin
+      - dakCategory
-      - dakLocationAdmin
+      - dakLocation
       - sfImageTransformator

 If you want to use internationalisation (i18n) you can set, in frontend's config/settings.yml: